DevExpress-Examples/wpf-docklayoutmanager-use-layoutadapter-to-build-dock-ui-with-mvvm/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Dock Layout Manager - Use LayoutAdapter to Build a Layout UI with MVVM Pattern
+# WPF Dock Layout Manager - Use LayoutAdapter to Build a Layout UI with the MVVM Pattern

 This example uses the LayoutAdapter to build a dock UI according to the MVVM design.